Peopling of the Americas: Mitochondrial (mtDNA) lineages

-The descendants of source populations with the closest relationship to the genetic profile from the time when differentiation occurred are not obvious.
-Source population models can be expected to become more robust as more results are compiled, the heritage of modern proxy candidates becomes better understood, and fossil DNA in the regions of interest is found and considered.
+X is one of the five mtDNA haplogroups found in Indigenous Americans.
+Native Americans mostly belong to the X2a clade, which has never been found in the Old World.
+According to Jennifer Raff, X2a probably originated in the same Siberian population as the other four founding maternal lineages, and that there is no compelling reason to believe it is related to X lineages found in Europe or West Eurasia.
+The Kennewick man fossil was found to carry the deepest branch of the X2a haplogroup, and he did not have any European ancestry that would be expected for a European origin of the lineage.

 HTLV-1 genomics

 The Human T cell Lymphotrophic Virus 1 (HTLV-1) is a virus transmitted through exchange of bodily fluids and from mother to child through breast milk.
 The mother-to-child transmission mimics a hereditary trait, although such transmission from maternal carriers is less than 100%.
 The HTLV virus genome has been mapped, allowing identification of four major strains and analysis of their antiquity through mutations.
 The highest geographic concentrations of the strain HLTV-1 are in sub-Saharan Africa and Japan.
 In Japan, it occurs in its highest concentration on Kyushu.
 It is also present among African descendants and native populations in the Caribbean region and South America.
 It is rare in Central America and North America.
 Its distribution in the Americas has been regarded as due to importation with the slave trade.

 The Ainu have developed antibodies to HTLV-1, indicating its endemicity to the Ainu and its antiquity in Japan.
 A subtype "A" has been defined and identified among the Japanese (including Ainu), and among Caribbean and South American isolates.
 A subtype "B" has been identified in Japan and India.
 In 1995, Native Americans in coastal British Columbia were found to have both subtypes A and B. Bone marrow specimens from an Andean mummy about 1500 years old were reported to have shown the presence of the A subtype.
 The finding ignited controversy, with contention that the sample DNA was insufficiently complete for the conclusion and that the result reflected modern contamination.
 However, a re-analysis indicated that the DNA sequences were consistent with, but not definitely from, the "cosmopolitan clade" (subtype A).
 The presence of subtypes A and B in the Americas is suggestive of a Native American source population related to the Ainu ancestors, the Jōmon.